cici1819/Asanc/README.md

  ## Features in Progress(will do later)
 * Project owner is able to assign team members to projects.
 * File Attachments Users will be able to attached files to tasks they own or are assigned to via the task detail view.
-These files will be able to be downloaded or removed.
+These files will be able to be downloaded (Done).
-*Search Users will be able to search for tasks and projects from the search bar located in the permanent navigation bar.
+* Search Users will be able to search for tasks and projects from the search bar located in the permanent navigation bar(Done).

 ***